 It’s not an overstatement that Jeff Buckley was one of the most singularly talented musicians of his generation; blessed with a beautiful and athletic voice, a more than adequate guitar technique and an ability to write songs that escaped from predictable verse/chorus patterns while remaining accessible.
-Additionally, Buckley is also emotionally wide reaching, able to jump between brash lustiness and eloquent emotional expression.
+Additionally, Buckley is also emotionally wide-reaching, able to jump between brash lustiness and eloquent emotional expression.

-Jeff was son of avant-garde folkie Tim Buckley, who led a similarly short life before succumbing to a heroin overdose; the elder Buckley actually died younger than his offspring, even though his recorded output is much more voluminous, as Jeff Buckley didn’t record Grace until he was already 27.
-The younger Buckley barely knew his father, and tried to avoid comparisons; instead common reference points include Led Zeppelin and Nusrat Fateh Ali Khan.
+Jeff was the son of avant-garde folkie Tim Buckley, who led a similarly short life before succumbing to a heroin overdose; the elder Buckley actually died younger than his offspring, even though his recorded output is much more voluminous, as Jeff Buckley didn’t record Grace until he was already 27.
+The younger Buckley barely knew his father, and tried to avoid comparisons; instead, common reference points include Led Zeppelin and Nusrat Fateh Ali Khan.

 Jeff Buckley Album Reviews

 Grace is a frustrating album, even more so in hindsight, as it’s the only album that Jeff Buckley completed before he drowned.
 Most of Buckley’s originals are great, and a whole album of this standard would be a contender for best album of the 1990s, but Grace is dragged down by the inclusion of three covers.
 Even if Buckley’s is the definitive version of the Leonard Cohen standard ‘Hallelujah’, it still drags at close to seven minutes, while the other covers are just plain dull – ‘Lilac Wine’ has a foppish, wispy quality that’s not very appealing, and Buckley’s ability to warble his way through Benjamin Britten’s ‘Corpus Christi’ is technically impressive but monotonous.